 With 75% of Instagrammers stating that they take actions “like visiting sites, searching, or telling a friend” after being influenced by a post, mastering the platform’s range of advertisement formats is essential.
 While photo ads remain a stalwart of the platform, Instagram video formats are an increasingly invaluable tool for targeting a selected audience.

-The platform offers three key video formats to create Instagram ads: single video ads offer the opportunity to create up to 60-second commercials, ‘carousels’ allow more message real estate by enabling followers to swipe across for additional images or videos, and Instagram Stories offers a vertical full-screen format where images and videos can be spliced together to create visually-arresting ads.
+The platform offers a few key video formats to create Instagram ads: single video ads offer the opportunity to create up to 60-second commercials, carousels allow more message real estate by enabling followers to swipe across for additional images or videos, and Instagram Stories offer a vertical full-screen format where images and videos can be spliced together to create visually arresting ads.

 For specific information on how to promote your business on Instagram using video ads, use this step-by-step guide to get started.

 12. Give GIFs a chance.

 With research showing more people watch to the end of videos that are 15 seconds or less, learning how to create and how to post a GIF should be mandatory for marketing departments.

 Celebrating its 30th anniversary in 2017, the GIF format is more appealing than photos – GIFs are shared more than either JPEG or PNG formats – and are more cost and time-effective than producing videos.

 It’s also the medium that clearly inspired Instagram to create its own riff on the GIF — the Boomerang — which records a short sequence of stills before combining and then looping them backward and forward, ready for upload to Instagram.